 - You May be subject to surrender charges if you withdraw money before retirement.

 Bonds are another popular option for retirement savings.
-Bonds are a debt investment, meaning you lend money to a government or corporation.
+Bonds are debt investments, meaning you lend money to a government or corporation.
 The advantage of bonds is that they are typically very stable and offer predictable returns.
 Additionally, bonds can provide you with income during retirement if you choose to invest in them.

 The main disadvantage of bonds is that they typically have lower returns than other investments, such as stocks.
 Additionally, if interest rates rise, the value of your bonds will decline.
 This can make them a risky investment if you are not careful.

 - Stable and offer predictable returns

 - Can provide income during retirement